10 collectable fast food glasses we still want

 1. Burger Chef's King Kong glasses

-King Kong is still a star, with a movie out in a few months, but Burger Chef is a faded memory now, best known as a Mad Men plot point to younger folk.
+King Kong is still a star, but Burger Chef is a faded memory now, best known as a Mad Men plot point to younger folk.
 This set of four celebrated the Jeff Bridges remake that brought the big ape to the top of the World Trade Center.